nhsconnect/FHIR-NRLS-API/pages/architecture/architectural_overview.md

 ## NRL Interactions

 The NRL exposes a number of different interactions which allows providers to maintain their pointers and consumers to search and retrieve pointers.
-Providers can be thought of as systems that have **write access** to the NRL, they can create, update and delete pointers.
-Consumers can be thought of as systems that have **read access** to the NRL, enabling them to search and retrieve pointers.
+Providers can be thought of as systems that have **write access** to the NRL, they can `create`, `update` and `delete` pointers.
+Consumers can be thought of as systems that have **read access** to the NRL, enabling them to `search` and `read` pointers.

 <img alt="Consumer API includes functionality such as basic read and search; Provider API includes functionality such as create, supersede, update, and delete" src="images/architecture/nrl_interface_interactions.png" style="width:100%;max-width: 100%;">

-Even though conceptually a consumer and a provider are different, a system connected to the service may be both a consumer and a provider and have both sets of interactions associated with their ASID.
+Even though conceptually a consumer and a provider are different, a system connected to the service may be both a consumer and a provider at the same time.

 | Interaction | Description |
 | --- | --- |